 Find the full printable recipe with specific measurements below.

-- Box devil’s food cake mix: Devil’s food flavor is richer and darker than regular chocolate cake, but feel free to use whatever chocolate cake mix you have in your pantry.
-Betty Crocker and Duncan Hines are the most popular brands easily found in most grocery stores.
+- Box devil’s food cake mix: Devil’s food flavor is darker than regular chocolate cake, but use whatever chocolate cake mix you have in your pantry.

-- Salted butter: I use melted salted butter for its rich and delicious flavor.
-The saltiness of the butter works well with the chocolate, so if you’re using unsalted, you might want to add a pinch of salt.
+- Salted butter: I use melted salted butter for its rich and delicious flavor, plus the salty butter balances the chocolate.
+If using unsalted, add a pinch of salt.
 The melted butter also helps to give the brownies a chewy, fudgy texture.

 - Large eggs: If you’re baking a cake from a box, you’ll usually add 3 eggs, but we don’t want to make super cakey brownies, so I’ve reduced the number of eggs to 2.

-- Chocolate chips: Adding chocolate chips gives the cake mix brownies a fudgier texture.
-I like to use a mix of semi-sweet and milk chocolate.
+- Chocolate chips: Adding semi-sweet chocolate chips gives brownies from cake mix a fudgier texture.

 - M&M: Mix in 1 cup M&M’s or do half chocolate chips.